CristinaCod/School_District_Analysis/README.md

 ![new_district_summary.png](https://github.com/CristinaCod/School_District_Analysis/blob/main/Resources/new_district_summary.png)

-The district summary is affected by ...
 * How the school summary is affected:

  In the overall school summary the average math and reading scores showed no changes with the new data.
 However, we did see changes to the passing percentages of math and reading. "% Passing Math" changed to 93.2%. "% Passing Reading" went from 69.7% to 97%.
 And "% Overall Passing" went from 65% to 90.6%.
-Current summary provided below.
+Current summary provided below with Thomas High School highlighted as the last row.

  ![per_school_summary_df.png](https://github.com/CristinaCod/School_District_Analysis/blob/main/Resources/per_school_summary_df.png)